 EU citizens staying beyond 90 days must obtain a registration certificate at the Oficina de Extranjeros or local police station.

 Allow at least five working days for visa processing.
-Some cases may take up to four weeks however.
+Some cases may take longer however.

 Schengen visa applicants must be able to provide proof of funds to cover their stay.

 Schengen visa holders wishing to stay longer than 90 days in Spain should obtain an extension from the Spanish immigration authorities.
 You should apply for this at the Spanish National Police at least three weeks before the entry period expires.
 This will only be granted under exceptional circumstances.